 If you are planning a trip to the UK, why not come and pay us a visit?

-Holders of the Cambridge Overseas Higher School Certificate (COHSC), East African Advanced Certificate of Education (EAACE), National Form VI Examination, Advanced Certificate of Secondary Education (ACSE) will be considered for direct admission to Bachelor degree programmes.
+Holders of the East African Advanced Certificate of Education (EAACE) or Advanced Certificate of Secondary Education (ACSE) will be considered for direct entry onto all Undergraduate courses.

 All applicants to the University of East Anglia must be able to demonstrate an acceptable level of English language before they can be admitted onto any course or programme.